jeffThompson/CreativeProgramming2/README.md

 | Meeting times  | Wednesdays, 9am–12.50pm, Morton 203 |
 | Student hours  | Tuesdays, 2–3pm (Morton 208) and by appointment (Zoom) |

+**Note!
+While our class is online for the first two weeks, we'll meet at 11am EST on Zoom.
+I'll be online at 9am for drop-in hours if you need help with anything.
+See Canvas for the Zoom links.**

 In this intermediate course, we’ll build on creative uses of computer programming, with a focus on tools and processes for making more technically, creatively, and conceptually complex projects.
 We'll also look at ways to document and publish code-based projects.

 We'll start with a quick ramp-up project re-creating historical artworks made with code.
 From there, we'll work on a series of projects exploring typography, image processing, computer vision and facial recognition, and simulation.
 The goal with all of these assignments is for you to explore the kinds of projects that artists and designers working with code can do and continue building a personal creative practice.
 Like in [`Creative Programming 1`](https://github.com/jeffThompson/CreativeProgramming1), we’ll also look at historical, contemporary, and theoretical issues around computation in the arts and our culture.